🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 Still, there are a handful of excellent options to choose from that showcase the beauty of Hawaiian culture through food and traditional dance.

-You can also browse the highest-rated luaus in Maui here.
+You can browse the highest-rated luaus in Maui here.

 Road to Hana Scenic Drive

-Most imagine Maui to be just beaches and a tropical paradise.
-However, there is also a lush rainforest teeming with waterfalls, unusual beaches, and an assortment of natural gems to be discovered on the famous Road to Hana.
+Maui is home to a variety of ecosystems.
+On Day 2, you will explore a lush rainforest teeming with waterfalls and an assortment of natural gems along the famous Road to Hana.

-The journey from Kihei and back will be about 5 hours and 128 miles of just driving.
+The journey from Kihei and back will be about 5 hours and 128 miles of driving, not including time for stops.
 Be sure you get an early start to allow plenty of time for sightseeing!

 Tips for Driving the Road to Hana

-You can do the drive as a full loop, or as a there-and-back.
+You can do the drive as a complete loop or as a there-and-back.

-However, many rental car agreements will forbid you from driving beyond the town of Kaupo as the roads become very narrow and poorly maintained.
+However, many rental car agreements forbid you from driving beyond the town of Kaupo.
+Beyond this point, the roads become dangerously narrow and poorly maintained.

-As there is a lot to consider, we recommend reading our ROAD TO HANA ITINERARY to find out more about how to maximize your time and for more information on arranging your visit.
+As there is a lot to consider, we recommend reading our ROAD TO HANA ITINERARY to find more helpful information for arranging your day trip.

 Best Stops on the Road to Hana

-Along this scenic drive, you will encounter a bevy of beautiful natural features including a collection of waterfalls and unusual beaches.
+Along this scenic drive, you will encounter dozens of beautiful natural features, including waterfalls and unusual beaches.
 The best stops to consider include:

-As there is a lot to say about this incredible drive, we recommend reading our COMPLETE ROAD TO HANA GUIDE to find out more of the best stops, tips, and information for the excursion.
+As there is a lot to say about this incredible drive, we recommend reading our COMPLETE ROAD TO HANA GUIDE to learn more about the best stops, tips, and information for the excursion.

 25 BEST STOPS ON THE ROAD TO HANA